Ikan goreng: Spices

 Before frying, the fish is typically marinated with a mixture of various spices, and sometimes kecap manis (sweet soy sauce).
 The spices mixture may vary among regions and places, but usually it consists of combination of salt, lemon juice, ground shallot, garlic, chili pepper, coriander, turmeric, galangal and salt.
 Some recipes may employ batter or egg coating on fish prior to frying.
-After being fried, commonly fish might be consumed right away with steamed rice and sambal terasi (chili with shrimp paste) or sambal kecap (slices of chili, shalot, and sweet soy sauce) as dipping sauce.
+After being fried, commonly fish might be consumed right away with steamed rice and sambal terasi (chili with shrimp paste) or sambal kecap (slices of chili, shallot, and sweet soy sauce) as dipping sauce.
 The East Indonesian Manado and Maluku ikan goreng usually uses dabu-dabu or colo-colo condiment.

 Some recipes of ikan goreng might add additional bumbu (spice mixture) mixed with or poured on top of fried fish, such as bumbu acar kuning (yellow pickles), made of turmeric, garlic, and other spices paste with sliced cucumber, carrot, chili, and round shalots, or chopped tomato with vinegar.
 Another close recipes such as fish rica-rica and asam pedas.